google/styleguide/pyguide.md

 Avoid these features in your code.

-Standard library modules and classes that internally use these features are okay to use (for example, `abc.ABCMeta`, `collections.namedtuple`, and `enum`).
+Standard library modules and classes that internally use these features are okay to use (for example, `abc.ABCMeta`, `collections.namedtuple`, `dataclasses`, and `enum`).

 <a id="s2.20-modern-python"></a>
 <a id="modern-python"></a>
 ### 2.20 Modern Python: Python 3 and from \_\_future\_\_ imports {#modern-python}

-Python 3 is here.
-While not every project is ready to use it yet, all code should be written with an eye towards the future.
+Python 3 is here!
+While not every project is ready to use it yet, all code should be written to be 3 compatible (and tested under 3 when possible).

 <a id="s2.20.1-definition"></a>
 #### 2.20.1 Definition